 2.3 The maximum power in the out-of-band domain should be attenuated below the maximum output power of the aeronautical ESIMs transmitter as described in Recommendation ITU-R SM.1541.

-2.4 Higher pfd levels than those provided in 2.1 and 2.2 above produced by aeronautical non-GSO ESIMs on the surface of the Earth within an administration shall be subject to the prior agreement of that administration.
+2.4 Higher pfd levels than those provided in 2.1 and 2.2 above produced by aeronautical non-GSO ESIMs on the surface of the Earth within an administration shall be subject to the prior agreement of that administration. (see also resolves further 4 of this Resolution)

+2.5 Aeronautical ESIMs operating in the 27.5-29.5 GHz band, or parts thereof, within the territory of an administration that has authorized fixed-service and/or mobile-service operation in the same frequency bands shall not transmit in these frequency bands without prior agreement of that administration (see also resolves 3 of this Resolution).

 Annex 2 to draft new Resolution [A116] (WRC-23)